ninjajazza/picoKiln/README.md

 ## Hardware

-  * Raspberry Pi (Rev 2B)
+  * Raspberry Pi (Rev 3B)
-  * MAX 31855/6675 Cold-Junction K-Type Thermocouple
+  * MAX 31855 Cold-Junction K-Type Thermocouple
-  * GPIO driven Solid-State-Relays/MOSFETs
+  * GPIO driven Solid-State-Relay

 ## Installation

 ### Dependencies

-We've tried to keep external dependencies to a minimum to make it easily deployable on any flavor of open-source operating system.
+The original developer tried to keep external dependencies to a minimum to make it easily deployable on any flavor of open-source operating system.
 If you deploy it successfully on any other OS, please update this: